 The objective of the course is to give the participants increased knowledge in the operation of electrical and electronic installations and control systems as well as the maintenance and repair of electronic and electrical equipment.

-Duration of the course is 3 days at center (25 hours with 8 hours lab/simulator) and the maximum number of participants is 12.
+Duration of the course is 3 days at center (25 hours with 8 hours lab/simulator) for engineers and 3,5 additional days at center for ship electricians.
+Maximum number of participants is 12.

 • Rules and regulations